knowhere-live/docs/query.md

-n[population>=800]                // nodes where population is greater than or equal to 800 nw[name=~Starbucks]               // nodes and ways with names that contain Starbucks nw[name!~Starbucks]               // nodes and ways with names that do not contain Starbucks
+n[population>=800]                // nodes where population is greater than or equal to 800 nw[name=~Starbucks]               // nodes and ways with names that contain Starbucks nw[name!~Starbucks]               // nodes and ways with names that do not contain Starbucks n[name="Starbucks","Coffee"]      // nodes with names that exactly match Starbucks or Coffee
 ```

 This language provides a flexible and powerful way to query Open Street Map